Editing a Switch Port

 From the RUCKUS One web interface, you can edit a single switch port or multiple ports at the same time.

-Editing a switch port can help with VLAN configuration, port security, link aggregation, access control, troubleshooting, and power management.
+Editing a switch port helps with VLAN configuration, port security, link aggregation, access control, troubleshooting, and power management.
 These adjustments optimize network performance and security.

 -